Thou Shalt Not Kill... Except: Production

 Thou Shalt Not Kill...
 Except was originally produced in 1980 as a Super-8 film entitled Stryker's War, designed to get interest from investors; Campbell and Becker drafted the story ideas while returning home from the Tennessee set of The Evil Dead.
 The interior sets were primarily Bruce Campbell's garage in suburban Detroit, Michigan, dressed up as either a military base or Stryker's house.
 The Vietnam scenes were filmed in Hartland, though the overhead shots consist solely of stock footage.

-Bruce Campbell also served as assistant sound editor on the film, where he re-used many of the Foley effects created for The Evil Dead.
-The film's release was, like The Evil Dead, handled primarily by press agent Irvin Shapiro.
-Shapiro suggested the final title, over Becker's objections; this is similar to Shapiro's summary retitling of The Book of the Dead to The Evil Dead.

 Release

 Thou Shalt Not Kill...
 Except was given a limited release theatrically in the United States by Film World Distributors in 1985.

 The film was released on VHS by Starmaker Video in the late 1980s.
 It was later released on DVD in the United States by Anchor Bay Entertainment in 2002.
 This version is currently out of print.
 On April 10, 2012 Synapse released a Blu-ray/DVD combo pack of the film containing a new transfer and extras.